 - eating a large meal.

-Angina is usually happens with physical activity and goes away after a few minutes of rest.
-It is relieved by angina medicine (nitrate spray or tablets).
+Angina pain usually occurs with physical activity and goes away after a few minutes of rest.
+It can also be relieved by angina medicine (nitrate spray or tablets).

-Unstable angina can affect people in different ways, and they can experience symptoms at different times.
+Unstable angina usually happens while resting, and can affect people in different ways and at different times.
 You may get angina early in the morning only, or you may get it when you are resting or even sleeping.

 Risk factors for angina